stacks-network/docs/_core/smart/tutorial-counter.md

     The file was already created during the project setup.

-2. With the editor of your choice, open the file and add the following lines of code:
+2. With the editor of your choice, open `contracts/counter.clar` and add the following lines of code:

     ```cl
     (define-data-var counter int 0)